Joint session: Australia

-In the Australian federal parliament, a joint sitting can be held, under certain conditions, to overcome a deadlock between the two houses.
+In the Parliament of Australia, a joint sitting can be held, under certain conditions, to overcome a deadlock between the two houses.
 For a deadlock to be declared, a bill has to be rejected twice by the Senate at an interval of at least three months, after which a double dissolution election can be held.
 If, following the election, the new parliament is still unable to pass the bill, it may be considered by a joint sitting of the House of Representatives and the Senate, and must achieve an absolute majority of the total number of members and senators in order to pass.
 The only example of this occurring was the Joint Sitting of the Australian Parliament of 1974 under the Whitlam Labor government, at which six deadlocked bills were passed.

 Because the House has twice as many members as the Senate, the former has an advantage in a joint sitting.
 However, the voting system used for the Senate before 1949, which might be called "multiple at-large voting", often led to landslide if not wipe-out results in each state, resulting in a winning margin over the whole of Australia of up to 36–0.
 That would have given the party or grouping enjoying such a large Senate majority an advantage in any joint sitting, had there been one.

 The voting system now used for the Senate, quota-preferential proportional representation, almost inevitably leads to very evenly divided results.
 Six senators are elected from each state and two from each territory.
 A party or grouping has to get at least 57% of the vote in any State to obtain a four-two majority of seats in that state, whereas from 51% to 56% of the vote yields only an equality of three seats to each major party or group.